theriex/membic/README.md

 ======

 A membic is a bite sized structured summary of a noteworthy experience.
-The myopenreviews Google App Engine project has evolved into a platform for noting and sharing membics.
-Functionally it consists of a Javascript web application supported by a REST API coded in Python.
+Membic.com is a site allowing you to easily make a membic anytime you discover something worth remembering.
+Functionally, membic.com consists of a JavaScript web application supported by a REST API coded in Python and hosted on Google App Engine.

 Getting involved: